-Object level security protect data and give access to data at object level.
+Object level data security in salesforce protect data and give access to data at object level.

 By setting consents on a specific sort of item, we can keep a gathering of users from creating, viewing, altering, or erasing any records of that object.
 For instance, we can utilize object authorizations to guarantee that interviewers can see positions and employment applications however not alter or erase them.

-Similarly, field level security protect data and give access to data at field level.
+Similarly, field level data security protect data and give access to data at field level.

 We can confine access to specific fields, regardless of whether a client approaches the item.
 For instance, we can make the compensation field in a position object imperceptible to interviewers however visible to procuring supervisors and enrolment specialists.

-Record level security protect data and give access to data at record level.
+Record level data security in salesforce protect data and give access to data at record level.

 We can enable specific users to see an item, yet then limit the individual article records that they’re permitted to see.
 For instance, an interviewer can see and alter her own surveys, yet not the audits of different interviewers.